Military injury compensation claims

 It may initially seem daunting to pursue an injury claim against MoD, but MoD has adequate funds in place to cover military injury claims for compensation.
 Most of the correspondence during the claim will be with the MoD's insurer and Solicitors rather than the MoD itself.

-We offer a bespoke rehabilitation program should our experts believe that your injuries require clinical or non-clinical assistance and that you would benefit from such assistance.
+We may be able to offer a bespoke rehabilitation program should our experts believe that your injuries require clinical or non-clinical assistance and that you would benefit from such assistance.
 We believe our proactive approach will have a positive impact on your recovery and that it will make a significant difference during your recovery period.

 As British military personnel are deployed across the world by various modes of transport, the time limits for bringing a claim against the MoD varies and analysis is required.
 For example, in England and Wales the time limit for bringing an injury claim against the MoD is 3 years from the date of the accident or the date of knowledge; whichever is the later.